peterfab9845/circlefit/README.md

 Intended to generate partially-obscured screenshots for use as lockscreen images.

 ## Features
-* Various tunable circle algorithm parameters (command-line options planned)
+* Various tunable circle algorithm parameters
   * Parameters result in different amounts of obscurity
 * PNG or BMP input from file or stdin
-* Raw 24-bit RGB output to stdout (PNG to file and stdout planned)
+* Raw 24-bit RGB output to file or stdout (PNG support planned)

 ## Sample
 The following image shows a screenshot obscured with `circlefit`.